J-YDi/OSPAR_FR_Data_Pelagic_Habitats/README.md

 + Extraction_REPHY_API_quadrige.R : Script used to extract the REPHY from Quadrige.

 ##### data folder :
-+ contains all the original raw dataset needed.
++ contains all the original raw datasets needed.

+#### output folder :
++ contains the processed datasets, as submitted to OSPAR

 #### Main folder :
 + EquivalenceChamp_SEANOE-API_20250617.xlsx Excel files showing the correspondences between the Quadrige website and the Quadrige API.